 The RFP will be created through a process recommended by staff with input from the Management Conference.
-Potential projects that the grant program could support include, but are not limited to: wetland, riparian, or hydrologic restoration; estuarine shoreline management, living shorelines, anadromous fish habitat and passage restoration (including fish ladders and removal of migration obstacles); oyster habitat creation or restoration, green infrastructure and nature based solutions, address impacts of reoccurring extreme weather events, flooding, inundation, and rising groundwater tables, installation of stormwater best management practices and restoration of impaired waters.
+Potential projects that the grant program could support include, but are not limited to: wetland, riparian, or hydrologic restoration; estuarine shoreline management, living shorelines, anadromous fish habitat and passage restoration (including fish ladders and removal of migration obstacles); oyster habitat creation or restoration, green infrastructure and nature based solutions, address impacts of sea level rise and rising groundwater tables, installation of stormwater best management practices and restoration of impaired waters.